 SIGA recognizes that different Board leadership structures may be appropriate for SIGA during different periods of time and under different circumstances.
 As such, the Board of Directors reviews its leadership structure periodically and considers a variety of structures that may be appropriate.
-The Board of Directors does not have a policy on whether or not the roles of Chief Executive Officer and Chairman of the Board should be separate, and

-Company policies do not require a Chairman of the Board.
+The Board of Directors does not have a policy on whether or not the roles of Chief Executive Officer and Chairman of the Board should be separate, and Company policies do not require a Chairman of the Board.
 The Board of Directors believes that it should have the flexibility to make a determination from time to time in a manner that is in the best interests of SIGA and its shareholders at the time of such determination.
-With the current Chairman, Dr. Eris Rose, not standing for reelection at the 2021 Annual Meeting, the Board of Directors has designated Mr. Plansky to be the lead independent director (the "Lead Director"), to be effective June 15, 2021.
+The Board of Directors believes that the Company's current lead independent director ("Lead Director"), Mr. Plansky, is best situated to continue to serve as the Lead Director of the Board.
 Responsibilities of the Lead Director include: presiding over executive sessions of the independent directors; serving as a liaison between the CEO and other independent directors; calling meetings of independent directors, when appropriate; and being available for consultation and communication with shareholders, as appropriate.
 The Company believes the Lead Director's role and responsibilities, combined with the active involvement of our independent directors and board committees, promote strong, independent oversight over management, such that this leadership structure is appropriate.